erikdmitchell/advanced-cms/README.md

 Changelog
 ===========

+### 1.1.1

+	Finalized updater and tested it.
+This is the min version we need for auto updates.

 ### 1.1.0
 	Pulled out custom config file to prevent it from being overwritten.
 This will be stored as a variable at some point.